Penthious/obsidian-dnd/3-Mechanics/CLI/2-Mechanics/CLI/items/helm-of-devil-command-bgdia.md

 aliases: ["Helm of Devil Command"]
 SourceType: "Magic Item"
 NoteIcon: magicitem
-BookSource: Baldur's Gate: Descent Into Avernus p.
-223
+BookSource: "Baldur's Gate: Descent Into Avernus p.
+223"
 ---
 # Helm of Devil Command
 *Wondrous Item, very rare (requires attunement by a creature that can speak Infernal)*